issacg/autoconf/README.md

 This driver doesn't accept any additional configuration parameters.

+#### VersionedTasmotaClientInfo

+The VersionedTasmotaClientInfo driver is identical to the TasmotaClientInfo except that the firmware version is also detected.

+This driver doesn't accept any additional configuration parameters.

 ## Rationale

 MQTT has been accepted as a popular protocol within the IoT system.
 However many popular firmwares require devices to either be configured via custom firmware builds, an embedded insecure webserver on-board the device, proprietary - and often commercial - remote configuration management, or a combination of the above.